How I got here

 Pretty much from the beginning, Guido has stressed that Python should be a language that’s easy to read (and, by extension, easy to understand), and several features of the language itself work to enforce that.
 On top of that, the official style guide seems to be fairly widely used, and there is a general sense in the community that, outside of things like “obfuscated Python” contests, code that’s clever at the expense of readability is bad.

-And with the sole exception of Zope, pretty much every significant piece of Python code I’ve ever looked at has been clear, consistent, and relatively easy to follow along with.
+And with only a few exceptions, pretty much every significant piece of Python code I’ve ever looked at has been clear, consistent, and relatively easy to follow along with.
 When I’ve had to stop and take a while to think something through, the language has rarely been the cause; it’s almost always been the fact that whatever I was looking at was dealing with some genuinely hard and complex problems, and so understanding the code required a corresponding understanding of those problems.

 It’s an interesting variation on one of the Perl slogans: in Python the easy things are easy to read, and the language doesn’t make the hard things unreadable.
 To someone who’s constantly trying to learn and understand newer and harder things, that’s enough to forgive almost any other sin of language design (and Python does commit several of those, but on the whole it’s surprising how little there is about it that needs forgiveness, compared to other languages I’ve tried).